achimcc/codingconnects/src/content/posts/2020-12-06---Creating-a-library-with-create-react-library.md

 Therefore, I enter 'achimcc-clock' as package name, and 'A simple React clock' as package description.
 Next, I enter my GitHub user name (achimcc) and the path to my Github repository (achimcc/achimcc-clock).
 For the license, I just hit return to publish my module under the MIT license.
 I select yarn as package manager and typescript as a template, since I develop a TypeScript app:
 ![create-react-library-setup.png](img/create-react-library-setup.png)
-That's it, we've created a React Typescript library.
+That's it, we've created a React TypeScript library.
 Next we start the development server of the library with:

 ```
 cd achimcc-clock && yarn start